Cost-aware Bayesian Optimization via the Pandora's Box Gittins Index: Experimental setup

 We now detail the modified strategy used for MSEI and BMSEI: here, the initial $200d$ points are selected using the warm-start initialization strategy described in \textcite[Appendix D]{jiang2020efficient} and \textcite[Appendix F]{astudillo2021multi}.
 This strategy uses the optimal solution from the previous iteration, targeting the branch that originates from the tree's root and whose fantasy sample most closely matches the actual observed value of the previously suggested candidate on the true function.
 This modification favors MSEI and BMSEI, slightly disadvantaging PBGI and other baselines.

-\paragraph{Acquisition function hyperparameters.} For PBGI, we use $\lambda = 10^{-4}$ and a total of $100$ iterations of bisection search without any early stopping or other performance and reliability optimizations.
-For UCB, we follow the schedule in \textcite[Theorem 1]{srinivas2009gaussian} given by $\beta_t=2\log(d t^2\pi^2/6\delta)$, where $d$ is the number of dimensions.
-We also adopt the choice of $\delta=0.1$ and a scale-down factor of $5$, as used in that work's experiments.
+\paragraph*{Acquisition function hyperparameters.} For PBGI, we choose the constant hyperparameter to be $\lambda = 10^{-4}$.
+For PBGI-D, we choose the initial value to be $\lambda_0=10^{-1}$ and the constant decay factor $\beta=2$.
+For both variants, we compute the Gittins indices using $100$ iterations of bisection search without any early stopping or other performance and reliability optimizations.

+For LogEICC, we follow \textcite{lee2020cost} to use $\alpha_t=\frac{B-t}{B}$ as the cost exponent where $B$ is set to be the cumulative cost cap shown on our plots.
+For UCB, we follow the schedule of \textcite{srinivas2009gaussian} given by $\eta_t=2\log(d t^2\pi^2/6\delta)$, where $d$ is the dimension.
+We also adopt the choice of $\delta=10^{-1}$ and a scale-down factor of $5$, as used in that work's experiments.
 For MSEI and BMSEI, we use 4 lookahead steps, each with a batch size of 1 and a single fantasy point.

-\paragraph{Omitted baselines.}
+\paragraph*{Omitted baselines.}

 We omit MSEI from the Bayesian regret plots for $d=16$ with $\kappa = 10^{-1}$ and for $d=32$ with all length scale choices because we were unable to get it to work reliably in these settings: the implementation of \textcite{jiang2020efficient} results in frequent crashes due to running out of memory and related issues when used on higher-difficulty problems.
-We also omit KG from $d=32$ and BMSEI from the cost-aware Pest Control and Robot Pushing experiments for the same reasons.
+We also omit KG from $d=32$, BMSEI from the cost-aware Pest Control and Robot Pushing experiments, and MES from the Bayesian regret experiment with $d=32$, for the same reasons.

 In addition to the baselines mentioned in \Cref{sec:experiments}, we also implemented the \emph{predictive entropy search (PES)} acquisition function of \textcite{hernandez2014predictive}, but could not get its computations to run reliably in an automatic-differentiation-based environment without resulting in NaN gradients. \textcite{hernandez2014predictive} document this behavior, and suggest using finite-differencing in situations where it occurs: however, from initial examination, we found this to decrease performance on higher-dimensional problems.
 We therefore opted to restrict ourselves to automatically-differentiable baselines and omit PES, to ensure that performance differences seen can reliably be attributed to the acquisition functions used, and not to gradient computation.